RonnyPfannschmidt-Attic/anyvc/docs/backends/index.rst

 =========================

-currently anyvc ships with support for
+Currently anyvc ships with support for

 .. tableofcontents::